 Cosy up around the fireplace at the Storytelling Festival

-Folk music, tales of the supernatural and a sense of community are to the fore.
+Folk music, tales of the supernatural and a sense of community are at the fore.
 Skilled storytellers draw their audiences in, bringing together past and present, real and unreal, for a mesmerising 10 days.